catamphetamine/react-pages/README.md

 Where `bundle.js` is the `./src/index.js` file built with Webpack (or you could use any other javascript bundler).

 Now, `index.html` and `bundle.js` files must be served over HTTP(S).

-If you're using Webpack then place `index.html` to Webpack's `configuration.output.path` folder and run [`webpack-dev-server`](https://webpack.js.org/guides/development/#webpack-dev-server) in a terminal: it will serve `index.html` from disk and `bundle.js` from memory.
+If you're using Webpack then it can be achieved by using `HtmlWebpackPlugin` to generate `index.html` and running [`webpack-serve`](https://github.com/webpack-contrib/webpack-serve) with [`historyApiFallback`](https://github.com/webpack-contrib/webpack-serve#add-function-parameters) to serve the generated `index.html` and `bundle.js` files over HTTP on `localhost:8080`.

-Now go to `localhost:8080`.
-It should respond with a fully working website.
+If you're using [Parcel](https://parceljs.org/) then it's much simpler than Webpack.
+See the [basic example project](https://github.com/catamphetamine/react-website-basic-example) for the setup required in order to generate and serve `index.html` and `bundle.js` files over HTTP on `localhost:1234`.

+So now the website should be fully working.

-The application (`index.html`, `bundle.js`, a CSS stylesheet and images) can now be deployed as-is in a cloud (e.g. on Amazon S3) and served statically for a very low price.
+The website (`index.html`, `bundle.js`, CSS stylesheets and images, etc) can now be deployed as-is in a cloud (e.g. on Amazon S3) and served statically for a very low price.
 The API can be hosted "serverlessly" in a cloud (e.g. Amazon Lambda) which is also considered cheap.
 No running Node.js server is required.
 Yes, it's not a Server-Side Rendered approach because a user is given a blank page first, then `bundle.js` script is loaded by the web browser, then `bundle.js` script is executed fetching some data from the API via an HTTP request, and only when that HTTP request comes back — only then the page is rendered (in the browser).
 Google won't index such websites, but if searchability is not a requirement (at all or yet) then that would be the way to go (e.g. startup "MVP"s or "internal applications").
 Server-Side Rendering can be easily added to such setup should the need arise.

 ## Server Side Rendering